 The Google Apps Script that I’ve written on the Google Sheet that this blog post is about is using Google Pagespeed API v2.
-The current API version is v4, and v2 will be depreciated on June 30th (thanks Laurean for the heads up).
+The current API version is v4, and v2 was depreciated on June 30th, 2018 (thanks Laurean for the heads up).

 I also wanted to add the mobile-friendly test results but it turned out that Google Search Console’s API quota restrictions were too tight, returning error almost all the time.
 So I commented out that part of the code for the time being.

 I didn’t have the time to update this blog post yet, I wanted to add this note until I get the post updated–hopefully soon.

 Inbound marketers & SEO professionals all know that Google, as a search engine, is paying the most attention to mobile search experience in 2015.
 Google announced its mobile-friendly update 2 months before the rollout, and updated its guide to mobile-friendly sites into a fancy looking responsive one.